astronomer/airflow-guides/guides/dynamic-tasks.md

 There are three different ways to map over multiple parameters:

 - **Cross-Product**: Map over 2 or more parameters and get a mapped task instance for each possible combination of inputs.
-- **Sets of kwargs**: Map over 2 or more sets of one or more keyword arguments.
+- **Sets of keyword arguments**: Map over 2 or more sets of one or more keyword arguments.
 Get a mapped task instance for every set.
 - **Zip**: Use Python's built-in `zip()` function to create sets of arguments for one parameter that is to be mapped over.
 Get one mapped task for every set of arguments.

 ## Cross-Product